fdazen/fda-documentation/rooms_set_up.md

 ---
 title: Rooms Set up
-tags: [formatting]
+tags:
+  - formatting
-keywords: rooms, amenities, classes, room types, order rooms
+keywords: "rooms, amenities, classes, room types, order rooms"
-last_updated: November 16, 2015
+last_updated: "November 16, 2015"
-summary: "hotel room structure set up"
+summary: hotel room structure set up
+published: true
 ---

 #**Rooms Set Up**

 Setting up your rooms on your Frontdesk Anywhere is a good way to start building your account and make it look as familiar as your hotel.
 This operation involves not only creating rooms, but also building amentities, define the levels you wish to have rooms organize, load pictures and much more.